intervalidus

 trait ContinuousValue[T] extends DomainValueLike[T]

-Type class for a continuous value.
+Type class for continuous values, which are:

-Type class for a continuous value.
+Type class for continuous values, which are:

 Type parameters